thuzarwin/open-data-sprints/docs/_build/html/_sources/project-open-data-plans.txt

 ..
 AUTHOR INSTRUCTIONS: Copy the final report template that's located [here] and paste it underneath this header.
 Fill in that template to complete your report.
 High five, your documentation is complete!
 Many thanks!

-[end of project report template will go here]
+[end of project report template coming soon]